Environmental-Policy-Innovation-Center/tx-dw-tool/README.md

 Open a terminal
 cd to the working directory
 `docker build --tag [tx-app] .`
-Grab a cup off coffee while it compiles
+Grab a cup off coffee while it compiles.
-`docker images` to see built containers and verify your [tx-app] built succesfully.
+Type `docker images` to see built containers and verify your [tx-app] built succesfully.
-`docker run -p 2000:2000 [tx-app]`
+Type `docker run -p 2000:2000 [tx-app]` to run the application.

 ## Important links
 The repository for the data collection and analysis that feeds into this tool is available [here](https://github.com/Environmental-Policy-Innovation-Center/TX-drinking-water).
 For important context and descriptions of data used within this repository, please review our [data dictionary](https://docs.google.com/spreadsheets/d/1bzNPxhL-l6DeGElhG1c70Of8DGAQasMDUuX3rPHVe2A/edit#gid=0) and [methodology](https://docs.google.com/document/d/1va2Iq2oJxnqiwgNHD4bWpXKxdWbq-TYoYkosj1oz_JU/edit).